-Listing hijackers usually steal product photos from the brands they are infringing on to sell their counterfeit products.
+Amazon listing hijackers usually steal product photos from the brands they are infringing on to sell their counterfeit products.
 It will be more difficult for bad actors to rip off your products if you clearly display your logo or brand name in product photos.

 It is important you monitor for listing hijackers on Amazon, but this can be a time-consuming process.
 As a brand owner, you likely don’t have the time necessary to search for these infringements for every single one of your products.
-Instead, you can use Red Points´ Amazon unauthorized seller removal solution to get automatic Amazon hijack alerts.
+Instead, you can use Red Points´ Amazon unauthorized seller removal solution to get automatic Amazon hijacker alerts.

-It is important to protect your brand from listing hijacking on Amazon if you wish to be successful selling on the platform.
+It is important to protect your brand from listing hijacking on Amazon if you wish to be successful in selling on the platform.
 Identifying counterfeits and brand impersonators and removing them is vital to combat this issue.

 If you are already losing revenue because of listing hijacking, it’s time to reclaim ownership of your IP on Amazon.
 Learn how you can protect your listings with Red Points’s Amazon brand protection services.